-- A. "Application" is defined by Government Code §56017.2 to mean any of the following: - 1.
-"A resolution of application or petition initiating a change of organization or reorganization with supporting documentation as required by the Commission or Executive Officer."
-Once a resolution of application is deemed complete, a certificate of filing is issued, and the application is deemed a "proposal." - 2.
-"A request for a sphere of influence amendment or update pursuant to Section 56425." - 3.
-"A request by a city or district for Commission approval of an extension of services outside the agency's jurisdictional boundaries pursuant to Section 56133." - 4.
-"A request by a public agency for Commission approval of an extension of services outside the agency's jurisdictional boundaries pursuant to Section 56134." - B. "Certificate of Filing" is defined by Government Code §56020.6 to mean "the document issued by the Executive Officer that confirms an application for a change of organization or reorganization has met submission requirements and is accepted for filing." - C. "Change of Organization or Reorganization" is defined by Government Code §56021 to mean any of the following: - 1.
+A. Application is defined by Government Code §56017.2 to mean any of the following:

+- A resolution of application or petition initiating a change of organization or reorganization with supporting documentation as required by the Commission or Executive Officer.
+Once a resolution of application is deemed complete, a Certificate of Filing is issued, and the application is deemed a "proposal." - 2.
+A request for a sphere of influence amendment or update pursuant to Government Code §56425. - 3.
+A request by a city or district for Commission approval of an extension of services outside the agency's jurisdictional boundaries pursuant to Government Code §56133. - 4.
+A request by a public agency for Commission approval of an extension of services outside the agency's jurisdictional boundaries pursuant to Government Code §56134. - B. Certificate of Filing is defined by Government Code §56020.6 to mean the document issued by the Executive Officer that confirms an application for a change of organization or reorganization has met submission requirements and is accepted for filing. - C. Change of Organization or Reorganization is defined by Government Code §56021 to mean any of the following: - 1.
 A city incorporation or disincorporation - 2.
 A district formation - 3.
 An annexation to a city or special district - 4.
 A detachment from a city or special district - 5.
 A district dissolution - 6.
 A consolidation of cities or special districts - 7.
-A merger of a city and a district

-- 8. Establishment of a subsidiary district - 9.
-The exercise of new or different function or classes of services, or divestiture of the power to provide particular functions or classes of services. - D. "Conflicting Proposals" are two or more proposals pending before the Commission that conflict or in any way are inconsistent with each other, as determined by the Commission. - E. "Proposals" is defined by Government Code §56069 to mean "a desired change of organization or reorganization initiated by a petition or by resolution of application of a legislative body. . . for which a certificate of filing has been issued." - F. "Subject Proposal" is the first of two or more related applications for a change of organization or reorganization for which a certificate of filing has been issued (i.e., the first application to be deemed a "proposal").
+A merger of a city and a district - 8.
+Establishment of a subsidiary district - The exercise of new or different functions or classes of services, or divestiture of the power to provide particular functions or classes of services, within all or part of the jurisdictional boundaries of a special district.

+- D. Conflicting Proposals are two or more proposals pending before the Commission that conflict or in any way are inconsistent with each other, as determined by the Commission. - E. Proposal is defined by Government Code §56069 to mean a desired change of organization or reorganization initiated by a petition or by resolution of application of a legislative body or school district for which a certificate of filing has been issued. - F. Subject Proposal is the first of two or more related applications for a change of organization or reorganization for which a Certificate of Filing has been issued (i.e., the first application to be deemed a "proposal").